Graduate Diploma of Museum Studies

 Course rules

-To complete the Graduate Diploma of Museum Studies students must pass 8 credit points and meet the following course rules to be eligible to graduate:
+To complete the Graduate Diploma of Museum Studies you must pass 8 credit points.

 - 4 credit points of core units